The Ukraine power plant fire was contained. But nuclear experts fear what’s to come in Russia’s war.

 “Every single issue you look at is cumulative with other issues,” Schneider said.

-One nuclear expert said there needs to be some sort of negotiated agreement under which workers can have shift changes and undertake maintenance unimpeded if there is an extended conflict.
+One nuclear expert said there needs to be a negotiated agreement under which workers can have shift changes and undertake maintenance unimpeded if there is an extended conflict.

 “These plants are now in a situation that few people ever seriously contemplated when they were originally built, and that is the potential they’d be in the middle of a war zone,” said Edwin Lyman, director of the nuclear safety project at the Union of Concerned Scientists.
 “No nuclear plant has been designed to protect against a full-scale military attack.”